Gemini API in Ruby: Interactions Client Notes

 }

-But there is a trade-off.
+The trade-off is direct.
 If you disable storage, you cannot use stored-state features such as previous_interaction_id, and it is incompatible with background execution.
-The trap is shipping with store: true by default and only learning what retention means when someone in legal reads the data-processing terms back to you.
+The mistake is treating store: true as an implementation detail and only discussing retention after the feature already handles customer data.

 Background Execution

-Use background: true with store: true to run long Gemini interactions asynchronously, because a multi-tool agent run will happily outlive both your Puma worker’s timeout and the user’s patience.
-The controller creates the agent run record and returns immediately, and a background job manages the interaction lifecycle, persists steps, and notifies the UI.
+Use background: true with store: true for long Gemini interactions.
+A multi-tool run can outlive the web request, and it should not hold a Puma worker while the model calls tools.
+The controller creates an AgentRun, returns immediately, and a job manages the interaction lifecycle, persists steps, and notifies the UI.

 The Interactions API supports background execution with: